asgervelling/Plot-Graphs/README.md

-# SDL-Game-Template
+# Plot-Graphs
 Made with SDL2.
 Thank you, SDL. https://www.libsdl.org/

-A template that opens a window with SDL2.
+Plot graphs in a standard cartesian coordinate system.

 How to set up SDL2: